 Order Raclette or Fondue.
 Or both!
 If you leave Annecy without trying one of the regional specialties, you're missing out!
 Heavily influenced by Swiss cuisine, the food in Annecy is hearty.
 Forget your diet, just for today.

 Le Freti is a popular restaurant, so call ahead to make a reservation for dinner.
 Warning: this is a cheese-lover's paradise!
 Fondue and raclette are their specialties.
 If you've never had raclette before, you're in for a fun experience.
 It was something new for me and the friendly staff went out of their way to explain and show us just how to eat this incredible meal of cheese, cheese and more cheese!

 Paired with a traditional pitcher of local wine, we had a great time enjoying this regional specialty.
 The server set up the raclette grill right on the table.
 The grill consists of two parts.
-One holds an enormous half round of Raclette cheese and the other holds a heating element which can be moved closer to melt the cheese, or further away when you need a break!
+One holds an enormous half-round of Raclette cheese and the other holds a heating element that can be moved closer to melt the cheese, or further away when you need a break!